According to Article 99 of Egypt's 2014 Constitution:

 Police Use of Force

-There are no known detailed legal provisions on police use of force in Egypt.
+There are a range of legal provisions governing police use of force in Egypt.
 Article 126 of the 1937 Criminal Code of Egypt provides that:

 Any public official/civil servant or public employee who orders torturing a suspect or does the torturing personally, in order to force him/her to confess shall be punished with hard labour, or imprisonment for a period of three to ten years.
 If the tortured victim dies, the penalty as prescribed for deliberate murder shall be inflicted.